samuelfrnk/RSSIProximityML/README.md

 ### Main components

-1. The folder `ble_app_uart_adv_scan` contains the source code including the main.c file.
+1. The folder [ble_app_uart_adv_scan](ble_app_uart_adv_scan) contains the source code including the main.c file.
 It can scan BLE packets, filters AirTags and logs the corresponding RSSI value together with the MAC-Adress.
-2. The folder [Experiment](Experiments) contains a subfolder [Evaluation](Experiments/Evaluation) with tools written in python for creating and analyzing CSV files out of the raw scanning logs.
-The subfolder [Results](Experiments/Results) contains raw logging data from experiments, processed data in CSV format and aggregated data in CSV format.
+2. The folder [Experiment](Experiments) contains both data and tools used to gather the data.

 ### First Experiment